CarolHGray/Homework6_GIF/README.md

 # Homework6_GIF
-Homework 6, page for getting good gifs
+Homework 6.
+Page developed using Javascript, ajax callbacks and an API site for obtaining GIFs of animals.